MaxsimJSDeveloper/Contact-Book/README.md

 ## Development Tools:

-The main development environment for the project was Microsoft Visual Studio Code, with Git for version control.
+The main development environment for the project was VSCode, with Git for version control.
 The app was deployed and hosted on Vercel.

 ## Skills Acquired During the Project: